bratrudb/School_District_Analysis/README.md

   - Math and reading scores by grade
       - The Thomas High School ninth grade scores for both math and reading now list nan
   - Scores by school spending
-      - Unchanged
+      - No noticeable change
   - Scores by school size
-      - Unchanged
+      - No noticeable change
   - Scores by school type
-      - Unchanged
+      - No noticeable change

 ## Summary